 Two: River City

-London springs from the river and for centuries it was the beating heart of the Square Mile.
-The first settlements were built around the water, at Walbrook – today that’s where Mansion House is, near Bank Tube Station.
+I think people forget there’s a river in London and don’t see it for months.
+Yet the city springs from the Thames and for centuries it was the beating heart of the Square Mile.
+The first settlements were built around the water at Walbrook, today that’s where Mansion House is, near Bank Tube Station.

-Once packed with ships carrying cargo from around the world, the Thames had more than 30,000 people working on the water at its height.
+Once packed with ships carrying cargo from around the globe, the Thames had more than 30,000 people working on the water at its height of the British Empire.
 The River Police was the first force set up in England in 1798 to deal with the gangs of thieves.
 That’s decades before the Met Police started in 1829.

 There are a few tourist boats and the Thames Clippers service but there’s not much to draw you to the water other than the view.
 The giants of London’s landmarks are found on the embankment.
 Best seen from the water you can call them out: Tower Bridge, the Tower of London, St Paul’s Cathedral, Shakespeare’s Globe theatre, Cleopatra’s Needle, Westminster – and more recently on the south bank, there’s the Shard and the London Eye.